Best Day Trip from Cartagena: Palenque de San Basilio

 In Cartagena, Palenqueras adorned in traditional dresses walk with large bowls filled with fruits and sweets on their head.
 Many have small stalls and tables in the Plaza de

-Selling these is their livelihood and making these sweets from hundreds-of-years-old traditional recipes is a way to keep the culture alive.
+Selling these is their livelihood, and making these sweets from hundreds of years-old traditional recipes is a way to keep the culture alive.

 We were able to purchase some of the sweets made from dried fruits like mango, guava, coconut, and sugar cane.
 And some locally made liquor made from sugar cane called aguardiente.